-Advanced Product Quality Planning (APQP) and Control Plans serves as a Project Management approach to reduce the complexity of product quality planning for customers and suppliers to meet performance, schedule, and cost requirements.
+Advanced Product Quality Planning (APQP) and Control Plans serve as a Project Management approach to reduce the complexity of product quality planning for customers and suppliers to meet performance, schedule, and cost requirements.

 The new AIAG & VDA Failure Mode & Effects Analysis (FMEA) Manual was developed by a global team of OEM and Tier 1 supplier subject matter experts.
-Design/Process/MSR FMEAs are an analytical methodology for analyzing the system and function from both a product and process perspective; and managing risks associated with it to avoid failures.
+Design, Process, and MSR FMEAs are an analytical methodology for analyzing the system and function from both a product and process perspective; and managing risks associated with it to avoid failures.
 What are the elements?

 Quality guru Dr. W. Edwards Deming stated, “Treat all Data with Caution”.
 This includes the collection of data, its analysis, and providing reliable actionable information.
 Measurement Systems Analysis (MSA) is key to determine how much variation you actually have with the product and how much is due to the measurement system.
 Placing controls and making improvements with the equipment and operators will reduce uncertainty (i.e. measurement error) and increase your confidence in making robust decisions on the process and product quality.
 It is also important to know the capability of your measurement system before you attempt to control and improve your manufacturing processes to meet the process and product requirements.